 Tapas is one of the main reasons I am in love with Spain, and I had my first, and still best, examples of it in Mojacar.

 There are numerous tiny tapas establishments in Mojacar in the Pueblo and along the Playa.
+Visiting at least one should be on your list of things to do in Mojacar.
 Up in the old town, you’ll just stumble across them as you wander and you can’t really go wrong for which place to pick.
 Along the beach, tucked in a nook in the center small commercial center along Paseo de Mediterraneo, Los Arcos is a great casual spot for trying various tapas, while many Spanish restaurants, such as La Gaviota and Meson Felipe San Barnabe also offer a tapas selection.

-Samoa Surf on Mojacar Playa (just opposite the Pueblo Indalo Hotel) is the place to go for water-sports.
+Samoa Surf on Mojacar Playa (just opposite the Pueblo Indalo Hotel) is the place to go for water-sports, and one of the most fun places to visit in Mojacar.
 You can try your hand at wind surfing, rent snorkel gear, kayaks, paddle boards, or if you’re feeling brave, a banana boat!

 You can take lessons to advance in any of the sports available, or just rent a lounger and sip a cold drink from their chiringuita.
 The extremely hospitable and knowledgeable Dutch owners Annika and Martin are always on hand with their friendly team to answer questions and make you feel welcome.
 You can find Somoa Surf at: Paseo Mediterráneo, 30, 04638 Mojácar.